globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 =========
 Users's anonymity is protected by means of the `Tor <https://www.torproject.org>`_ technology.

+The entire application considers to avoid logging of sensible metadata that could lead to identification of whistleblowers.

 Authentication
 ==============
 The confidentiality of the authentication is protected by either `Tor Onion Services v3 <https://www.torproject.org/docs/onion-services.html.en>`_ or `TLS version 1.2+ <https://en.wikipedia.org/wiki/Transport_Layer_Security>`_.